Peugeot 106

 The Peugeot 106 is a supermini car produced by French automaker Peugeot between 1991 and 2003.
 Launched in September 1991, it was Peugeot's entry level offering throughout its production life, and was initially sold only as a three-door hatchback, with a five-door hatchback joining the range in August 1992.
 Production ended in July 2003.

-For the first year of production, the 1.0 and 1.1 petrol engines came with a carburettor, but were replaced by fuel injected engines from the end of 1992, as a result of EEC emissions regulations.
+For the first year of production, the 1.0 and 1.1 petrol engines came with a carburettor, but they were replaced by fuel injected engines from the end of 1992, as a result of EEC emissions regulations.